BrightonBTC/bitticka/README.md

 any views before the while loop play once when bitticka first loads.
 Anything inside the while loop will loop continuously.

 If you're comfortable writing a bit of Python code it would be fairly trivial to add extra views.
 You can refer to `views.py`.
-If you use the `write_big()` function in your view just be aware that it only handles a limited set of chars (0-9 and lowercase alphanumeric are safe) and any additional ones would need to be created and added to the `big_chars` maps in `chars.py`.
+If you use the `write_big()` function in your view just be aware that it only handles a limited set of chars (0-9 and lowercase alphanumeric are safe) and any additional ones would need to be mapped and added to the `big_chars` array in `chars.py`.

 If you create anything cool that other might want to use then consider putting in a pull request.